PowerShell/Community-Blog/Posts/2021/10/tfl-secrets.md

 ## What are the Secrets Module?

-Early in the development the developers of this feature has but one module.
-A challenge was that users wanted the same ability with respect to managing secrets, but wanted flexibility over which secret store to use.
+The developers of this module recognized the challenge that users wanted consistency in managing secredts with flexibility over which secret store to use.
-The elegant solution involved separating secrets management from secrets storage.
+The solution involves separating secrets management from secrets storage.
 So there there are _two_ modules involved:

 * SecretManagement - you use this module in your scripts to make use of secrets.